o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/_index.md

 {{< preview-new >}}

-This section contains technical details about the shader system in the Atom renderer.
+This section contains technical details about the shader system in the Atom Renderer.

 ## Contents
 | Topic                        | Description |